 STATS 302 : Applied Multivariate Analysis

 Analysis of data with more than one response variable, including high dimensional cases with hundreds or thousands of responses.
 The course focuses on the use of R software and the interpretation and presentation of results.
 Illustrated using data sets from biology, environmental science, finance, sociology, and other areas.
-This course is suitable for both majors and non-majors.
-In particular, it is an accessible follow-on from stats 20x for non-stats majors wanting to develop their quantitative skills, particularly those interested in biology, ecology, chemistry, finance, or marketing.
+This course is suitable for students both majoring in Statistics and those majoring in other fields.
+In particular, it is an accessible follow-on from STATS 20x for non-Statistics majors wanting to develop their quantitative skills - particularly those interested in Biology, Ecology, Chemistry, Finance, or Marketing.

 Capabilities Developed in this Course

 - Select an appropriate multivariate procedure based on a description of the data and questions of interest, and justify the choice made.
 (Capability 3)

 - Perform correctly the multivariate procedures in a software package, and write justifications for choices made in the course of the analysis.
 (Capability 1)

 - Identify the assumptions of their analysis, and means of checking these assumptions.
 (Capability 2)